babdikaarov/hits/content/guides/guide/cover_letters_and_engaging_texts_by_hello_it_safari.md

 ---
+hero_bg: https://images.unsplash.com/photo-1529251333259-d36cccaf22ea?ixlib=rb-4.0.3&q=85&fm=jpg&crop=entropy&cs=srgb&w=2400
+customIcon: 💌
 title: Cover letters and engaging texts by Hello IT Safari 🦖
 description: Cover letters and engaging texts by Hello IT Safari 🦖
-date: 2024-08-07
-hero_bg: https://images.unsplash.com/photo-1529251333259-d36cccaf22ea?ixlib=rb-4.0.3&q=85&fm=jpg&crop=entropy&cs=srgb&w=2400
-customIcon: 💌
 categories:
   - interview
+date: 2024-08-06
 relatePage: false
 ---

-{{< quote emoji="💡" color="" >}}
+{{< quote emoji="💡" color="#392e1e" >}}

 Cover letters help you to stand out.
 We offer cover letter tips as a bonus for our amazing services.
 They help candidates stand out during the competition.
 We know writing them takes quite some time, so these tips and materials will help you save time and gain quality.